jotyGill/digitalocean-backup/README.md

   --untag-server UNTAG_SERVER
-                        Remove tag from the provided droplet name or id --tag-name TAG_NAME   To be used with "--list-tags", "--tag-server" and "-- backup-all", default value is "auto-backup" --delete-older-than DELETE_OLDER_THAN
+                        Remove tag from the provided droplet name or id --tag-name TAG_NAME   To be used with "--list-tags", "--tag-server" and "-- backup-all", default value is "dobackup" --delete-older-than DELETE_OLDER_THAN
                         Delete backups older than, in days --backup BACKUP       Shutdown, Backup, Then Restart the droplet with given